Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 To upload a JSON definition of a UI.

-> **Note:** The definition is normally created using the create default UI tool and downloaded using the download button.
-You can create your own definition outside of the Modelling Application as long as it .
+> **Note:** The JSON definition is normally created using the create default UI tool and downloaded using the **Download button**.
+You can create your own definition outside of the Modelling Application as long as it conforms to the UI schema.
+To check this, upload your JSON definition and click the **Validate UI** button.

 1. Sign into the Modeling Application and open a project.